 8. Water splash or water activity

-Babies at this age have developed innate love for the water play. water activities are a great way to improve their lower back strength.
-Around 6 months of age baby starts sitting up, so they can sit and splash water either in a bathtub or while an activity time.
+Babies at this age have developed innate love for water play.
+Water activities are a great way to improve their lower back strength.
+Babies start sitting up around 6 months of age.
+They can sit and splash water, either in a bathtub or during activity time.

-Have a bowl filled up with water and put some floating toys or colorful balls and let your baby have fun while sitting in a high chair.
+Have a bowl filled up with water, put some floating toys or colorful balls in it, and let your baby have fun while sitting in a high chair.

-Do not forget to put a splat mat, a towel or a yoga mat to avoid any major water spill damages.
+Do not forget to put on a splat mat, a towel, or a yoga mat to avoid any major water spill damages.

 9. Pop the Bubbles

 Kids at any age enjoy making bubbles and popping them.
 Babies are no less.
 They love to see bubbles and try to touch them.
-You can keep your baby entertained and learning at the same time with this popping bubble activity.
+You can keep your baby entertained and engaged in learning at the same time with this fun popping bubble activity.

 10. Fun with colors

-at the age for 4 to 6 months babies start seeing colors like adults do. setting up colorful activities for them by using colorful spagheti and let your baby have fun.
+At the age of 4 to 6 months, babies start seeing colors as adults do.
+Set up colorful activities for them by using colorful spaghetti and let your baby have fun.

 11. Make edible colorful liquids for babies